zemingyu/meetup-queue/README.md

-# Meetup Queueing System on a Block Chain
+# Meetup Queueing System on a Blockchain
 A queueing system on the blockchain for meetups

-## Issues/ Questions
+## Discussion Questions
-Each meetup event should be a separate contract?
+MVP: just build the meetup mechanism to start with

 ## Purpose